lightray22/andromeda-desktop-clients/README.md

 # Usage

 Run `./andromeda-fuse --help` to see the available options.
+The password/two factor code will be prompted for interactively as required.
 Any option or flag can also be listed in a config file named `andromeda-fuse.conf`.
 Example:
 ```
 # Example config file
 apiurl=http://myserv.tld/index.php